 The game has several stages with different playing styles which must be defeated in order to advance, most of which are arcade-style action games, but some of them are adventure-style puzzles involving item combination, matching symbols, and button pressing.

-Both in space and on the ground, you have beam weapons which can destroy obstacles or disintegrate foes.
-Destroying obstacles, enemy spaceships, and enemy spaceship blasts to prevent your spacecraft from being destroyed.
-Trench sequences are merely a more confined version of space combat, where you race toward the entrance of the complex you're nearing, having to fight off enemy rocketships to prevent your ship from being damaged.
+Both in space and on the ground, the player has beam weapons which can destroy obstacles or disintegrate foes.
+Destroying obstacles, enemy spaceships, and enemy spaceship blasts to prevent the player's spacecraft from being destroyed.
+Trench sequences are merely a more confined version of space combat, where the player races toward the entrance of the complex they're nearing, having to fight off enemy rocketships to prevent the player's ship from being damaged.

-When on the ground, you may solve puzzles using inventory items and manipulating the environment.
+When on the ground, the player solves puzzles by using inventory items and manipulating the environment.
 These make up the true variety in the gameplay and each of these sequences are unique in their execution, unlike the arcade sections.

-Beyond these puzzles are 1st person mazes where gun-toting conquistadors pop out firing destructable shots.
-Kill them to continue.
+Beyond these puzzles are 1st person mazes where gun-toting conquistadors pop out firing destructible shots.
+The player has to kill the conquistadors to progress.

-Eventually you will escape a space galleon, visit the Maya, and find Aguirre.
+Eventually the player will escape a space galleon, visit the Maya, and find Aguirre.